Dan Corblog

 This blog celebrates the genius of the British weather forecaster, Daniel (Dan) Corbett.
 The blog's name is taken from Dan's signature sign-off,

-"That's the weather [pauses, points at camera, slight nod of head] for now."
+"That's the weather [points at camera, short pause, nods head] for now."

 Ever since my attention was caught by Dan's forecasts on BBC News 24 in the late 1990's I've been a fan.